 - INJECTION AXIS: Sets the axis along which the radiation propagates.

 - DIRECTION: This field specifies the direction in which the radiation propagates.
-FORWARD corresponds to propagation in the positive direction, while BACKWARD corresponds to propagation in the negative direction.
+FORWARD corresponds to propagation in a positive direction, while BACKWARD corresponds to propagation in a negative direction.

 - AMPLITUDE: The amplitude of the source as explained in the Units and normalization section.

 - PHASE: The phase of the point source, measured in units of degrees.
 Only useful for setting relative phase delays between multiple radiation sources.

 - ANGLE THETA: In 3D simulations, this is the angle of propagation, in degrees, with respect to the injection axis of the source.
 In 2D simulations, it is the angle of propagation, in degrees, rotated about the global Z-axis in a right-hand context, i.e. the angle of propagation in the XY plane.

 - ANGLE PHI: In 3D simulations, this is the angle of propagation, in degrees, rotated about the injection axis of the source in a right-hand context.
 In 2D simulations, this value is not used.